MicrosoftDocs/windows-itpro-docs/windows/deployment/do/mcc-enterprise-update-uninstall.md

 ## Update MCC

-Throughout the private preview phase, we will send you security and feature updates for MCC.
-Please follow these steps to perform the update.
+Throughout the preview phase, we'll send you security and feature updates for MCC.
+Follow these steps to perform the update.

 Run the following command with the **arguments** we provided in the email to update your MCC: